-Filled with globe trotting adventure and romance, this series follows spunky heroine Elle as this time around she travels to the far reaches of the jungles of Cambodia in search of a way to break the curse that traps her beloved Hugh who is trapped between the realm of Light and Shadow, forced to wonder as a wraith in the dark recesses of the Netherworld.
+Filled with globe-trotting adventure and romance, this series follows spunky heroine Elle as this time around she travels to the far reaches of the jungles of Cambodia in search of a way to break the curse placed on her beloved Hugh who is trapped between the realm of Light and Shadow, forced to wonder as a wraith in the dark recesses of the Netherworld.

-Sky Pirates opens up in the dessert of Sudan with Elle riding a mischievous camel name Hamsa and being chased by bandits.
+Sky Pirates opens up in the desert of Sudan with Elle riding a mischievous camel name Hamsa and being chased by bandits.
 Does our heroine take cover and hide?
 NO!
 She pulls out her Colt 1878 Frontier revolver.
 Cleverly attached to the side of a custom made leather corset she wears over her shirt for a quick draw.

 I enjoyed seeing Elle get her chance to be a part of the crew, and found the exchanges between her and Dashwood entertaining.
-Old friends and enemies are both back in this installment including Elle's cursed husband Marsh, Old Jack, the Baroness Loisa Belododia, the willy and dangerous Patrice, as well as the conjured hellhound Cerberus who's task is to capture Elle.
-My heart went of to Elle and Marsh and I can't help, but continue to root for this couple who have both endured so much together.
+Old friends and enemies are both back in this installment including Elle's cursed husband Marsh, Old Jack, the Baroness Loisa Belododia, the willy, and dangerous Patrice, as well as the conjured hellhound Cerberus who's task is to capture Elle.
+My heart went out Elle and Marsh and I can't help, but continue to root for this couple who have both endured so much together.